-As before benefits that athletes will receive on each level of the program will be published separately and will depend on the resources available to Athletics Australia and the support of our partners in the AIS/SIS/SAS network and some benefits may only be available to athletes based in Australia.
+The content of NASS program and the benefits that athletes will receive at each level will be published separately and will depend on the resources available to Athletics Australia and the support of our partners in the AIS/SIS/SAS network.
+Some benefits may only be available to athletes based in Australia.

-The document starts by outlining the overall program and then describing each levels.
+The document starts by outlining the overall program and then describing each level.

 The next sections detail selection rules for the various levels of the NASS program.